-Evidently, urbanization requires containment - the RGS policy states that a maximum of 5% of regional growth will accrue to areas like North Saanich that are outside the UCB.
-What does that mean for North Saanich and all the candidates?
+The CRD has created the Regional Growth Strategy in which the Urban Containment Boundary has emerged as a key feature.
+Evidently, urbanization requires containment – the RGS policy states that a maximum of five per cent of regional growth will accrue to areas like North Saanich that are outside the UCB.
+There is no dilemma, our direction is clear.
+What does that mean for North Saanich and our candidates?

 It means that they should support the RGS, and not apologize for doing so.
-In fact, they really don't have a choice.
-It is a wisely crafted CRD bylaw agreed to by all 13 municipalities.
-It is wise because it recognizes that there is no natural harmony between rural/agricultural landscapes and those that are urbanized.
-Rural values exist mostly for what they are but also for what they are not -dense, busy, noisy, crowded and stressful.
-Nevertheless, urban areas are necessary for efficient housing, transport and commerce.
-But the RGS recognizes that the two cannot coexist - hence the 5%/95% growth prioritization.
+In fact, they really don’t have a choice.
+It is a wisely crafted document because it recognizes that there is no natural harmony between rural/agricultural landscapes and those that are urbanized.
+Rural values exist mostly for what they are but also for what they are not – dense, busy, noisy, crowded and stressful but necessary for efficient housing, transport and commerce.
+The RGS recognizes that they cannot coexist – hence the 5/95 per cent growth prioritization.
 Why is this planning guidance problematic?

-At best, it is very limited, guided by the 5% growth ceiling clearly defined in the RGS.
-Today, existing zoning in the District provides for considerable population growth without densification or altering the UCB.
-In fact, over the last several years, North Saanich has absorbed 61% more than our planned allotment.
-So, why is North Saanich being asked to provide housing solutions that contradict an RGS that says that they should be provided elsewhere?
+At best, it is very limited, guided by the five per cent growth ceiling clearly defined in the RGS.
+Today, existing zoning provides for considerable population growth without densification or altering the UCB.
+So, why are we being asked to provide housing solutions that contradict the RGS, when other jurisdictions, who officially have that obligation, have apparently failed?